salilkanade/NYCTaxiWebApp/README.md

 1. Head over to your Stream Analytics job that we created in the first step within the Azure portal.
 2. Click **Inputs** under the Job topology section.
 3. Next, click **Add Stream Input** and select **Event Hub**
-4. Name the input alias as **TaxiRide** and fill out the rest of the information to link up with the Event Hub created right before.
+4. Name the input alias as **TaxiRide** and fill out select the Event Hub you created right before in the drop down.
 5. Next, click **Save** and once the connection is successful, click **Outputs** under the Job topology section in the left-hand menu bar.
 6. In the **Ouputs** tab, click **Add** and select **Azure Function** from the dropdown menu.
 7. Name the output alias as **ASAFunction** and select the **Provide azure function settings manually**